multi-py/python-celery/README.md

 ### `RELOAD`

-If any files change celery will be restarted, allowing for quick debugging.
+If `RELOAD` is set to `true` and any files in the `/app` directory change celery will be restarted, allowing for quick debugging.
 This comes at a performance cost, however, and should not be enabled on production machines.

 ## Python Versions